THINGS TO DO AND SEE

 Southern and Western Line trains stop at the Parnell railway station on Cheshire Street.
 From the station, take a short walk to Parnell Rise, and then up the hill to the Cathedral.

 Holy Trinity Cathedral has car parking available to those attending services and events.
-Access to the carpark is from Brighton Road, and from Parnell Road.
+Access to the carpark is from Parnell Road.
 There is no charge to those attending Sunday services.
 However, car parking charges apply to those using this carpark for weddings, funerals, and all other events.
-Pay and display meters are located on the right as you enter the Brighton Road entrance, and just past the end of St Mary’s-in-Holy Trinity Cathedral from the Parnell Road entrance.
+A pay and display meter is located on the left-hand side as you enter from Parnell Road.

-The Cathedral car park has 150 spaces and is accessible from either Parnell Road, behind St Mary's-in-Holy Trinity, or from Brighton Road.
+The Cathedral car park has 112 spaces and is accessible from Parnell Road, behind St Mary's-in-Holy Trinity.
 There are parking meters located at either end of the car park.
 Parking rates are $6 for 4 hours, or $10 for all day.
 Payments can be paid by paywave-enabled cards at the machines.
 Parking hours are Monday - Sunday, 6am - midnight.

 Disabled parking is situated in the small carpark located directly in front of the Cathedral on Parnell Road, and also in the main carpark accessed from Parnell Road entrance.